luca991/A-deep-learning-strategy-to-calibrate-heteroatomic-interactions-in-metal-alloys/README.md

 The *MC* folder contains the code for Monte Carlo simulations and the files needed to run it.
 To compile, simply run the command `make all` and the executable *Unit_cell* will be generated.
 When run, it will perform a Monte Carlo simulation.
 To run *Unit_cell*, three other files must be present in the same folder:
   - *leggi.in*: defines the MC simulation setup.
 Not all lines in this file are used by this programme (lines 3 and 7 are not used)
   - *potential.in*: in this file, the potential parameters are defined.
 In line 3, *lattice_type_El1* and *lattice_type_El2* are replaced with the lattice of the two pure metals (hcp, bcc, fcc) and the values of the relative parameters are replaced.
   - *cell_in_#.in*: are the files containing the initial configurations to be simulated.
 There is one file for each configuration.
 The # must be replaced with the composition of the system in terms of the first element, as defined in line 6 of *leggi.in*.
+These files have to be in the following format:

+    > 864
+    > Lattice=" L_xx L_xy L_xz L_yx L_yy L_yz L_zx L_zy L_zz " Properties=species:S:1:pos:R:3
+    > El	x y z
+    > El	x y z

 The *Unit_cell* programme can then be started with `./Unit_cell #`, where the # in this case is an index for enumerating the simulations.